 -

-Test scores and recommendation letters can be added to your application after the deadline, however, we do not recommend that.
+Test scores and recommendation letters can be added to your application after the deadline, however, we recommend you submit them concurrent with your application.
 It is in your best interest to submit a complete application by the deadline because our admissions committee begins reading files shortly after the deadline.
 The Graduate School requires transcripts to be uploaded to the application before it can be submitted, except for fall semester transcripts, which can be added at any time via the checklist.

 -